metayeti/Lime/README.md

 ![Lime](/lime.png?raw=true)

-v1.0.1
+v1.1.0 dev

 ## Info

 Lime is a set of tools for data and asset packing intended for C++ game development.
 It depends on [zlib](https://zlib.net/) for compression.
-The Lime datafile [format](format.txt) allows random access.
+The Lime datafile [format](format.txt) allows for fast random access.

 To create Lime datafiles, build the *Lime* utility in [`/lime/`](/lime/).
 You can find the build instructions in the build.txt file.